ROCm/HIP/README.md

 * Install [hcc](https://bitbucket.org/multicoreware/hcc/wiki/Home) including supporting HSA kernel and runtime driver stack
 * By default HIP looks for hcc in /opt/hcc (can be overridden by setting HCC_HOME environment variable)
 * By default HIP looks for HSA in /opt/hsa (can be overridden by setting HSA_PATH environment variable)
+* Ensure that ROCR runtime is installed and added to LD_LIBRARY_PATH

 #### NVIDIA (nvcc)
 * Install CUDA SDK from manufacturer website